Wobbly moduli of chains, equivariant multiplicities and $\mathrm{U}(n_0,n_1)$-Higgs bundles: Wobbliness of length two components

 Clearly, if a component is very stable, then it is $G_\mathbb{R}$-very stable.
-As a corollary to Theorem \ref{thm:wobbly_comps} we find that for length two fixed points this is an equivalence. \begin{corollary} The fixed point component $\Fixd$ is wobbly if and only if it is $\U(n_0,n_1)$-wobbly. \end{corollary} \begin{proof} By Theorem \ref{thm:wobbly_comps}, a component is wobbly if and only if it is flown down into by flows of the form $(F_0\oplus F_1,\psi)$ where
+As a corollary to Theorem \ref{thm:wobbly_comps} we find that for length two fixed points this is an equivalence. \begin{corollary} The fixed point component $\Fix$ is wobbly if and only if it is $\U(n_0,n_1)$-wobbly. \end{corollary} \begin{proof} By Theorem \ref{thm:wobbly_comps}, a component is wobbly if and only if it is flown down into by flows of the form $(F_0\oplus F_1,\psi)$ where

-This is by definition an $U(n_0,n_1)$-Higgs bundle. \end{proof} An interesting consequence of Corollary \ref{cor:wobblyiffrealwobbly} is the following: \begin{corollary} Let $n_0\geq n_1$, and denote by $\M^{max}(\U(n_0,n_1))$ the connected component with maximal Toledo invariant.
-If $n_1\neq 1$, then $\M^{max}(\U(n_0,n_1))$ hits the nilpotent cone in different fixed point components. \end{corollary} \begin{proof} By Theorem \ref{thm:description_fixed_points}, when $n_0=n_1$, the order two fixed point component $\Fix$ for ${\delta=0}$ is non empty, and wobbly by Theorem \ref{thm:wobbly_comps}, so contained in the $\U(n_0,n_1)$-wobbly locus by Remark \ref{rk:wobblyiffgricwobblyreal}.
-Since it is maximal, it can only flow up to maximal components of the nilpotent cone.
+This is by definition an $U(n_0,n_1)$-Higgs bundle. \end{proof} Corollary \ref{cor:wobblyiffrealwobbly} yields a simpler way to check whether a component is or not very stable, as finding (or refuting the existence of) downward flows inside $\M_X(\U(n_0,n_1))$is noticeably easier than doing so inside $\M_X(n,d)$.
+Another interesting consequence of Corollary \ref{cor:wobblyiffrealwobbly} is the following: \begin{corollary} Let $n_0\geq n_1$, and denote by $\M^{\tau}(\U(n_0,n_1))$ the connected component with Toledo invariant $\tau$ such that $0<|\tau|\leq 2\min\{p,q\}(g-1)$, with equality if and only if $p=q$.
+If $n_1\neq 1$, then $\M^{max}(\U(n_0,n_1))$ hits the nilpotent cone in different fixed point components. \end{corollary} \begin{proof} By Theorem \ref{thm:description_fixed_points}, when $n_0=n_1$, the order two fixed point component $\Fix$ for is non empty, and wobbly by Theorem \ref{thm:wobbly_comps}, so contained in the $\U(n_0,n_1)$-wobbly locus by Remark \ref{rk:wobblyiffgricwobblyreal}.
+By Corollary \ref{cor:wobblyiffrealwobbly}, since $n_1\neq 1$, there is a downward flow into it inside $\M_X(\U(n_0,n_1))$.
+We observe that the Toledo invariant inside the flow line is the same.
+By connectedness, it can only flow up within the maximal component of the Toledo invariant.